kburson/Udacity-FSJS-Unit-3/README.md

 you will need to either have a POSTGRES db running locally (not recommended) or Docker Desktop running to host the docker-compose environment.

+The functional requirements are described in the [docs/.../REQUIREMENTS.md](docs/unit-3-API/chapter-7/REQUIREMENTS.md)

 ## setup

 run `npm i` from the root of the project to download all the packaged dependencies.